MantasMikal/swipestation-site/README.md

 ## Notice

-The starter is still in work in progress, but will be finished very soon.
+The starter is work in progress.
 Feel free to open a pull request to help me out! 🙌

 ## Features